grosclara/tweet-analysis/README.md

 ### Create a virtual environment

-In the root folder `/`, create a vritual environment runnning the command:
+In the root folder `/`, create a virtual environment runnning the command:
 ```
 python3 -m venv env
 ```